Paraparaumu Beach Golf Club

 Paraparaumu Beach Golf Club will test every aspect of your game.
 It is a golf course that will offer you more than one way to play every single shot.
 With the variety of the wind and the rolling fairways, no two rounds here could ever be the same.

 We could easily play here for a lifetime and be happy.
 In fact, when / if this journey of ours comes to an end, PBGC would be a fantastic Club to be a member.
 Does anyone know a good realtor?!
-Paraparaumu Beach Golf Club was our favourite golf course of our 3-month journey through New Zealand, and indeed is one of our favourite golf courses in the world!
+Paraparaumu Beach Golf Club was our favourite golf course of our 3-month journey through New Zealand, and indeed is one of our favorite golf courses in the world!